xfiveco/css-coding-standards/README.md

 ## Write valid CSS

-All CSS code must be valid CSS3 or CSS 2.1.
+All CSS code must be valid CSS3.

 When using vendor prefixed properties, you can ignore CSS validation errors it generates.